-The Americans with Disabilities Act (ADA) and the Americans with Disabilities Amendments Act, known as the ADAAA, are federal laws that prohibit employers with 15 or more employees from discriminating against applicants and individuals with disabilities and that, when needed provide, reasonable accommodations to applicants and employees who are qualified for a job, with or without reasonable accommodations, so that they may perform the essential job duties of the position.
+The Americans with Disabilities Act (ADA) and the Americans with Disabilities Amendments Act, known as the ADAAA, are federal laws that prohibit employers with 15 or more employees from discriminating against applicants and individuals with disabilities.
+These laws also require that employers provide reasonable accommodations to applicants and employees who are qualified for a job to perform the essential job duties of the position.

-It is the policy of the company to comply with all federal and state laws concerning the employment of persons with disabilities and to act in accordance with regulations and guidance issued by the Equal Employment Opportunity Commission (EEOC).
-Furthermore, it is our company policy not to discriminate against qualified individuals with disabilities regarding application procedures, hiring, advancement, discharge, compensation, training or other terms, conditions and privileges of employment.
+The Company’s policy is to comply with all federal and state laws concerning the employment of persons with disabilities and act according to regulations and guidance issued by the Equal Employment Opportunity Commission (EEOC).
+Furthermore, it is our company policy not to discriminate against qualified individuals with disabilities regarding application procedures, hiring, advancement, discharge, compensation, training, or other terms, conditions, and privileges of employment.

-The company will reasonably accommodate qualified individuals with a disability so that they can perform the essential functions of a job unless doing so causes a direct threat to these individuals or others in the workplace and the threat cannot be eliminated by reasonable accommodation and/or if the accommodation creates an undue hardship to the company.
+The company will reasonably accommodate qualified individuals with a disability to perform the essential functions of a job unless doing so causes a direct threat to these individuals or others in the workplace or if the accommodation creates an undue hardship to the Company.
 Contact Human Resources with any questions or requests for accommodation.

 Proof of Citizenship and Right to Work

-All new hires and current employees are required by Federal law to verify their identity and eligibility to work in the United States.
-You will be required to complete Federal form I-9, Employment Eligibility Verification Form, upon application for employment.
+All new hires and current employees are required by federal law to verify their identity and eligibility to work in the United States.
+Upon application for employment, you must complete Federal Form I-9, Employment Eligibility Verification Form.
 If you are currently employed and have not complied with this requirement, please inform your supervisor.

 Military Family Leave

-Eligible employees with a spouse, son, daughter, or parent on active duty or call to active duty status in the National Guard or Reserves in support of a contingency operation may use their 12-week FMLA leave entitlement to address certain qualifying exigencies.
+Eligible employees with a spouse, son, daughter, or parent on active duty or call to active duty status in the National Guard or Reserves in support of a contingency operation may use their 12-week Family and Medical Leave Act (FMLA) leave entitlement to address certain qualifying exigencies.

 Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.
 Leave for a qualifying exigency may be taken on an intermittent basis.

-Requests for FMLA leave should be submitted in writing to the Human Resources Director.
+Employees should submit requests for FMLA leave in writing to the Human Resources Director.
 Employees must provide 30 days’ notice of the need to take FMLA leave when the need is foreseeable.
-When 30 days’ notice is not possible, the employee must provide notice as soon as practicable and generally must comply with the Company’s normal call-in procedures.
+When 30 days’ notice is not possible, the employee must provide notice as soon as practicable and comply with the Company’s standard call-in procedures.
 Employees taking intermittent leave must comply with the Company’s normal call-in procedures unless their condition precludes them from doing so.
 Employees must provide sufficient information for the Company to determine if the leave may qualify for FMLA protection and the anticipated timing and duration of the leave.
 If an employee seeks leave for a reason for which he or she has previously been granted FMLA leave within the past 12 months, the employee must specify the reason for which FMLA leave was previously taken.

 After receiving a request for FMLA leave, the Company will inform you whether you are eligible under the FMLA.
 If you are eligible, the Company will inform you about any additional information you must provide to qualify for FMLA leave as well as your rights and responsibilities concerning FMLA leave.
 If you are not eligible for FMLA leave, we will inform you why you are not eligible.

-Employees requesting FMLA leave may be required to submit a certification from their health care provider establishing the existence of a serious health condition, the need for the leave and its probable duration.
+Employees requesting FMLA leave may be required to submit a certification from their health care provider establishing the existence of a serious health condition, the need for the leave, and its probable duration.
 The Company will give the employee the certification form.
-When required, such certification must be submitted as soon as practicable, but, in no event, later than 15 calendar days after the request.
-If the Company concludes that an employee’s medical certification is insufficient, it will notify the employee in writing of the additional information that is necessary to complete the certification.
-The employee then has seven calendar days to provide the requested information.
-The Company reserves the right to require a second and/or third medical opinion by a health care provider of its choice.
+When required, employees must submit such certification as soon as practicable but in no event later than 15 calendar days after the request.
+If the Company concludes that an employee’s medical certification is insufficient, it will notify the employee in writing.
+The employee will receive a notice detailing the additional information that is necessary to complete the certification.
+The employee then has seven (7) calendar days to provide the requested information.
+The Company reserves the right to require a second or third medical opinion by a health care provider of its choice.

-The Company will then inform the employee whether leave will be designated as FMLA-protected and, if known, the amount of leave that will be granted.
+The Company will then inform the employee whether leave will be designated as FMLA-protected and, if known, the amount of leave granted.
 The Company will also notify the employee if it determines that the leave is not FMLA-protected.

 Failure to meet the notice and certification requirements may result in denial of a request for leave; counting the employee’s days off against his or her attendance record; disciplinary action, up to and including termination; or denial of reinstatement following the leave.